 What is Posterior Ankle Endoscopy or Arthroscopy?

-An X-ray can diagnose an os trigonum or enlarged trigonal process and can reveal other bony problems.
+Your foot and ankle orthopaedic surgeon may use an X-ray to diagnose an os trigonum or enlarged trigonal process and to reveal other bony problems.
 MRI can be beneficial in evaluating soft tissues such as ligaments and tendons.
 In some cases, MRI can provide a better understanding of the problem.

 The problem causing the pain is identified and treated accordingly using various small instruments:

-- The os trigonum is freed from the surrounding soft tissues then removed.
+- The os trigonum is freed from the surrounding soft tissues and removed.

 - The FHL tenosynovitis is cleaned up using a shaver and the tunnel is released if necessary.